Biodiversity

 The aim of this module is to develop the skills of students in data handling, data analysis and quantitative methods across a broad area within the Biological Sciences, with relevance for transferrable workplace skills and future employability.
 There will be a focus on developing skills with the statistical programming language R, which is becoming an industry standard and skill often sought by employers.

-Choose between the animal physiology or human systems physiology module.
-The Animal Physiology module includes comparative physiology to reflect how different groups have adapted to their environment.
-The aim of the human systems physiology module is to encourage awareness of the physiological nature of life in humans and develop an understanding of form, function and adaptation in organ systems central to the maintenance of life and interaction with the environment.
+The Animal Physiology module considers the comparative physiological adaptations of different organismal groups to their environments.
+Furthermore, it develops an understanding of form, function and adaptation in organ systems central to the maintenance of life and interaction with the environment.

 Choose one option from the following: